seatable-data/api/dtable-web-v2.1/access-token.md

 **Input Parameters**

 **share_link_access_token** _\[string, required]_
-> A base's share link access token is the suffix to its share link, i.e. 'https\://cloud.seatable.io/dtable/external-links/`<share link token>`/'
+> A base's share link access token is the suffix to its invite link, i.e. 'https\://cloud.seatable.io/dtable/links/`<share link token>`/'

+**Return Values**

+JSON-object with the access token and the ID of the base.

 **Sample Response (200)**